politburo/politburo/README.md

   * e.g. The webnodes for a standard LAMP stack are dependent on the master db node being ready, even though they don't hierarchically 'own' the dbnode.
 * Resources lifecycle
-  * All resources share a minimum of these life-cycle states: "Defined", "In Progress", "Ready"
+  * All resources share a minimum of these life-cycle states:
+    "Defined", "Creating", "Created", "Ready", "Stopping", "Stopped", "Terminated"